NillionNetwork/nillion-docs/docs/limitations.md

 ## Authentication in scaffold-nillion

 - We have not yet implemented a proper authentication solution.
-Currently in the JavaScript Quickstrt [Scaffold-Nillion repo](https://github.com/NillionNetwork/scaffold-nillion) we are using an experimental [MetaMask Snap](https://metamask.io/snaps/), [nillion-user-key-manager](https://www.npmjs.com/package/nillion-user-key-manager), which is installable [here](https://nillion-snap-site.vercel.app/), as a temporary mechanism to allow a user to generate a Nillion user key, and then locally store their user key for use in Nillion apps, which require a user key for client initialization.
+Currently in the JavaScript Quickstart [Scaffold-Nillion repo](https://github.com/NillionNetwork/scaffold-nillion) we are using an experimental [MetaMask Snap](https://metamask.io/snaps/), [nillion-user-key-manager](https://www.npmjs.com/package/nillion-user-key-manager), which is installable [here](https://nillion-snap-site.vercel.app/), as a temporary mechanism to allow a user to generate a Nillion user key, and then locally store their user key for use in Nillion apps, which require a user key for client initialization.
 We do not recommend doing this in a production environment.

 ```